shawntmeyer/AzureVirtualDesktop/docs/avd.md

 ### FSLogix

 If selected, this solution will deploy the required resources and configurations so that FSLogix is fully configured and ready for immediate use post deployment.
-Only Entra Domain Services and AD DS are supported in this solution.
-Entra ID support is in the backlog and will be added in a future release.

 Azure Files and Azure NetApp Files are the only two SMB storage services available in this solution.
 A management VM is deployed to facilitate the domain join of Azure Files (AD DS only) and configures the NTFS permissions on the share(s).
 With this solution, FSLogix containers can be configured in multiple ways: